DanielEphraty/batchscanner/docs/synopsis.rst

 Synopsis
 ========================

-:program:`Batchscanner` is a program to batch-query or batch-configure multiple Siklu radios via their CLI (SSH) interface.
+:program:`Batchscanner` is a script to batch-scan and/or query and/or configure multiple Siklu radios via their CLI (SSH) interface.

 The main API is the function :func:`batchscanner.batchscan.run_batch`, and a command-line launcher for this API